 I was there to talk about the trees and, without any prior conspiring, Gretchen Serrie also mentioned the noteworthy pines on the site.
 While doing research I learned that the only "grand trees" in the City are Live Oaks.* Pines need not apply.
 That means the South Florida Slash Pine on the Caples lawn, a specimen with no known superior anywhere on the planet, would not be considered a grand tree by the city.
 This travesty is compounded by the fact that anyone can grow a grand Live Oak in 30 years, while the pines on the site might be five times that age.
 More evidence of the City's cluelessness regarding our arboreal resources.

-We still don't know which of these will be protected and the Planning Board didn't bother to find out.
+Some of the magnificent pines on the site seen by an estimated 40,000 people a day.
+We still don't know which of these will be protected and the Planning Board didn't bother to find out. |

 Special recognition is due Chris Gallagher and Susan Chapman who recognized the need for more information and were outvoted.